jguamie/system-design/notes/map-reduce.md

 * **Reduce.** Accepts intermediate pairs and combines shared keys together to produce an output.
 ## Design
 ### Master
-* For each map and reduce task, the master stores the state (Idle, In-progress, or Completed) and worker machine identity.
+* For each map and reduce task, the master stores the state (Idle, In-Progress, or Completed) and worker machine identity.
 * The master assigns tasks to the workers.
 The master propragates intermediate file locations from map tasks to reduce tasks.
 ## Execution Order
 <img src="https://github.com/jguamie/system-design/blob/master/images/map-reduce-execution-order.png" align="middle" width="90%">